iturner72/book-notes/the_4-hour_work-week.md

 Payment Processing for Testing Pages, from Least to Most Involved, Software for understanding Web Traffic, A/B Testing Software, Low-Cost Toll-free Numbers, Checking Competitive Site Traffic, Freelance Designers and Programmers

+### Income Autopilot 3
+* 200 The factory of the future will have only two employees, a man and a dog.
+The man will be there to feed the dog.
+The dog will be there to keep the man from touvhing the equipment.
+* 201 The contradictory advice you find in business books and elsewhere usually relates to managing employees--how to handle the human element.
+Herb tells you to give them a hug, Revson tells you to kick them in the balls, and I tell you to solve the problem by eliminating it altogether: Remove the human element.
+* 210 Serving the customer ("customer service") is not becoming a persoal concierge and catering to their every whim and want.
+Customer service is providing an excellent product at an acceptable price and solving legitimate problems (lost packages, replacements, refunds, etc.) in the fastest manner possible.
+* 214 The lose-win guarantee might seem like a big risk, especially when someone can abuse it for profit like in the BodyQUICK example, but it isn't ...
+*if* your product delivers.
+Most people are honest.
+* 216 Once per day for two days, simply lie down in the middle of a crowded public place at some point.
+Lunchtime is ideal.
+It wacn be a well-trafficked sidewalk, the middle of a popular Starbucks, or a popular bar.
+There is no real technique involved.
+Just lie down and remain silent on the ground for about ten seconds, and then get up and continue on with whatever you were doing before.
+I used to do this at nightclubs to clear space for beak-dancing circles.
+* 217 It isn't enough to think outside the box.
+Thinking is passive.
+Get used to acting outside the box.
+* 217 Tools and Tricks: Looking Huge--Vitual Receptionist and IVR, CD/DVD
+Duplication, Printing, and Product Packaging, Local Fulfillment (fewer than 20 units shipped per week), End-to-End Fulfillment Companies (more than 20 units shipped per week, $500+ setup), Call Centers (per-minute and/or per-sale fees), Credit Card Processors (merchant account through your bank necessary), Online Marketing and Research Firms (PPC campaign management, etc.), Full-Service Infomercial Producers, Retail and International Product Distribution, Celebrity Brokers, Celebrity Finding